flutter/website/src/get-started/flutter-for/uikit-devs.md

 an event loop, and asynchronous programming.
 Unless you spawn an `Isolate`, your Dart code runs in the main UI thread and is driven by an event loop.
-Flutter’s event loop is equivalent to the iOS main loop&mdash;that is, the `Looper` that is attached to the main thread.
+Flutter's event loop is equivalent to the iOS main loop&mdash;that is, the `Looper` that is attached to the main thread.